hannah-potgieter/infinity-and-p-Laplace-solvers/ball-and-hypercube/README.md

-# Balls and Squares / Hypercubes: p-Laplacian Test Problems
+# Balls and Squares / Hypercubes: $p$-Laplacian Test Problems

 This folder contains a Newton finite element solver for the $p$-Laplacian on standard reference domains in both 2D and 3D, implemented using deal.II version 9.6.1.